 Homily for Palm Sunday A, B and C23 Mar 2018, by Sermons in

-The passion of Jesus reminds us today that Jesus is God who took flesh to set us free, he humbled himself to share in our humanity, to make us share in his Divinity.
+The passion of Jesus reminds us today that Jesus is God who took flesh to set us free; he humbled himself to share in our humanity, to make us share in His Divinity.

 In the proclaimed gospel before the procession with palm branches into the Church, we see Jesus send two of his disciples ahead to untie a particular colt that no one has yet ridden.
 Jesus demanded that the colt be brought to him.
 Tell the owner of the colt that the master needs it, says the Lord.
 And that is what the holy week is all about, to untie us from the grip of Satan through his own death and resurrection.

 Jesus was on his way to Jerusalem, and he knew he was going to die, yet he entered Jerusalem amidst great jubilation.
-The people came out in their numbers, they carried palm branches in their hands and praised Jesus.
+The people came out in their numbers; they carried palm branches in their hands and praised Jesus.
 They all cried out: Blessings on the king who comes, in the name of the Lord!
 Peace in heaven and glory in the highest heaven!
-They praised Jesus because they knew they were going to be untied, but what they were going to be untied from was what they did not get right.
+They praised Jesus because they knew they would be untied, but what they were going to be untied from was what they did not get right.
 For them, the Messiah has come to set them free from the hands of the Roman government, from Roman oppression.
 But he actually came to untie us from the power of Satan and save us from eternal damnation.

 When the people eventually realized that he did not come to fight a physical battle as they had thought or done what they wanted, they turned against him.
 In the passion narrative, we see how Jesus was betrayed and crucified.
 The same people that shouted “Blessings on the king who comes” shouted crucify him!